fbpx

 This is the second least expensive camera on this list, so if you are somewhat budget conscious but want to get into the highly-touted Nikon Z mount system, then this is a great option.

-The specs and performance of this camera fall somewhere above the D3500 and below the Z6II and it is priced accordingly for that range.
+The specs and performance of this camera fall somewhere above the D3500 and below the Z6II and it is priced accordingly.

 I highly recommend this camera to beginners because of its versatility.
 Because Nikon uses the exact same Z mount on its full-frame and crop sensor cameras, you can use this camera as an entry point and slowly build up a nice collection of Z mount lenses before investing in a full-frame body.
 In fact, you may never even feel the need to jump to full-frame.